2024-10-28

 Why should I care about running test methods in natural order?

-Test frameworks in the C# world tend to run test methods in natural order, which is great, but in the Java world, the JUnit framework will run your test methods in random order, which is at best useless, and arguably treacherous.
+Test frameworks in the C# world tend to run test methods in natural order, which is great, but in the Java world, the JUnit framework runs test methods in random order, which is at best useless, and arguably treacherous.

 Tests of operations that rely upon an operation whose test has failed might as well be skipped, because they can all be expected to fail.
 Reporting those failures before the failure of the more fundamental operation is an act of sabotage against the developer, because it is sending us looking for problems in places where there are no problems to be found, and it is making it more difficult for us to locate the real problem, which typically lies in the test that failed first in the source file.

-To give an example, it is counter-productive to be told that my search-for-item-in-store test failed, sending me to troubleshoot the search function, and only later to be told that my insert-item-to-store test failed, which obviously means it was in fact the insert function that needed troubleshooting; if insert-item-to-store fails, it is game over; no other test of the store can possibly succeed, so there is no point in running any other tests on it, just as there is no point in beating a dead horse.
+To give an example, suppose I am developing some kind of data store with insert and find functionality, and I am writing tests to make sure this functionality works.
+The find-item-in-store test necessarily involves insertion before finding, so I am likely to precede it with an insert-item-to-store test.
+In such a scenario, it is counter-productive to be told that my find-item-in-store test failed, sending me to troubleshoot the find function, and only later to be told that my insert-item-to-store test failed, which obviously means that it was in fact the insert function that needed troubleshooting; if insert-item-to-store fails, it is game over; no other operation on this store can possibly succeed, so there is no point in running any other tests on it, just as there is no point in beating a dead horse.

 Finally, another very simple, very straightforward, and very important reason for wanting the test methods to be executed in natural order is because seeing the test methods listed in any other order is brainfuck.